khakhalin/notes/00_to_read_math.md

 https://arxiv.org/abs/1905.01164
 SinGAN: Learning a Generative Model from a Single Natural Image Tamar Rott Shaham, Tali Dekel, Tomer Michaeli

+Reinke, C., Etcheverry, M., & Oudeyer, P. Y. (2019).
+Intrinsically Motivated Exploration for Automated Discovery of Patterns in Morphogenetic Systems. arXiv preprint arXiv:1908.06663. arxiv.org/abs/1908.06663
+Apparently used an intrinsically motivated AI to explore Game Of Life to find cool patterns.
+The most interesting part (judging from the abstract) is that it developed a non-obvious representation, just looking for novelty (or whatever it used: looking for something _interesting_).
+Would be super-cool to try it for my networks, huh?

 ## Meanings